Package 'resmush'

 See Also

-reSmush.it API docs.
+reSmush.it API documentation.

-Other functions for optimizing: resmush_dir(), resmush_file()
+Other image optimization functions: resmush_dir(), resmush_file()

 Examples

-# Base url
+# Base URL.

 base_url <- "https://raw.githubusercontent.com/dieghernan/resmush/main/inst/"